 Membership dues are optional.
-Active members are those who choose to enthusiastically participate in the affairs of the Association, who may vote at meetings and who pay dues.
+Ordinary members are those who choose to enthusiastically participate in the affairs of the Association, who may vote at meetings and who pay dues.
 All members for whom contact information is available receive the periodic newsletter and are welcome at Association events.

 As a national organization the strength and vitality of the Association hinges on the connectivity of all its members through the regular sharing of information and participation in activities aimed at ensuring everyone can feel ‘counted-in’ .

 - Publishes a newsletter periodically; and occasionally, other articles, books, and press releases

 - Maintains a web site containing news, information, photos, archives, and links to members and other web sites of interest to our members

 - Promotes regional and national gatherings of our members